Everybody's Free (To Feel Good): Chart performances

-"Everybody's Free (to Feel Good)" first charted in the United Kingdom in 1991, peaking at number six.
-It made the top 40 best selling UK singles of 1991, at position 40.
+"Everybody's Free (To Feel Good)" first charted in the United Kingdom in 1991, peaking at number six.
+It made the top 40 best-selling UK singles of 1991, at position 40.
 The success soon crossed over to the rest of Europe, where the single reached number two in Belgium, the Netherlands and Spain.
-It made it to the top 10 also in Denmark, France, Germany, Ireland, Sweden and Switzerland, as well as on the Eurochart Hot 100, where it peaked at number six in January 1992.
-Additionally, "Everybody's Free (to Feel Good)" was a top 20 hit in Austria, Finland and Italy.
-Outside Europe, it peaked at number-one on the Billboard Hot Dance Club Play chart in the United States, number two on the RPM Dance/Urban chart in Canada, number 11 in Australia and number 14 in New Zealand.
+It entered the top 10 also in Denmark (9), France (8), Germany (6), Ireland (8), Sweden (6) and Switzerland (3), as well as on the Eurochart Hot 100, where it peaked at number six in January 1992.
+Additionally, "Everybody's Free (To Feel Good)" was a top-20 hit in Austria (18), Finland (13), Italy (19) and Luxembourg (14).
+Outside Europe, the song peaked at number-one on the Billboard Hot Dance Club Play chart in the United States, number two on the RPM Dance/Urban chart in Canada, number 11 in Australia and number 14 in New Zealand.

 The song was not released in the United States until 1992, when Rozalla was signed to Epic Records after a sought-after bidding war.
 It performed extremely well on the Hot Dance Club Play chart, climbing to number one.
-On the Billboard Hot 100 chart, the track was a top 40 Hit, reaching number 37.
+On the Billboard Hot 100 chart, the track was a top 40 hit, reaching number 37.

 Critical reception

 Barry Walters from The Advocate complimented the song as "fabulous".
 AllMusic editor William Cooper described it as a "catchy, cathartic rave anthem that managed to cross over to the Top 40 pop charts."
-Larry Flick from Billboard deemed it "bright and invigorating", and "imbued with anthemic U.S. house vibes and lush Euro-disco execution".
+Larry Flick from Billboard magazine deemed it "bright and invigorating", and "imbued with anthemic U.S. house vibes and lush Euro-disco execution".
 He also viewed it as a "brain-embedding anthem", and complimented the singer's "crystalline voice."
 Amy Linden from Entertainment Weekly called it "soaring".
 She stated that Rozalla "radiates independence" and "seizes the mystical, richly textured, techno-house reins and rides, stating her case with total clarity and power, injecting heart and depth into a genre that is often soulless."
 Dave Sholin from the Gavin Report noted that "one of the most electrifying tracks around is far from new to audiences around the world.
 Just think of a country and chances are good that this has been #1 there.
 Following some lengthy delays on the official U.S. release, here it is ready to explode at Top 40."